 The purpose of learning English in vocational colleges such as the Bali State Polytechnic is to make students able to communicate in English correctly and well.
-Correct means that according to the English grammar method and good means it is accordance with the norms of manners and hospitality in language, and can use to munication strategies.
-The three components of communicative competence are in accordance with the statements 16 Canale and Swain (1980, 1981) in Bagarić and Djigunović (2007, p.
-97), namely the communicative competency model which contains three main components, namely grammatical, sociolinguistic and strategy competencies.
+Correct means that according to the English grammar method and good means it is in accordance with the norms of manners and hospitality in language, and can use communication strategies.
+The three components of communicative competence are in accordance with the statements of Canale and Swain (1980, 1981) in Bagarić and Djigunović (2007, p.
+97), namely the communicative competencies.
 Hymes (Bagarić and Djigunović, 2007, p.
 97) and Celce-Murcia (2007, p.
 46) state socio-linguistic competence as appropriateness.